Lanecrest/DeepDrillAlert/README.md

 # Deep Drill Alert
 Creates an alert if there are any forbidden deep drills on the map.
-Since deep drills are automatically marked as forbidden once the area they are drilling is depleted, this will alert you without needing to manually check on your drilling locations.
+Since deep drills are automatically marked as forbidden once the area they are drilling is depleted, this will alert you that that a drill has become forbidden, implying that all the resources in that area have been drilled.

 # ChangeLog
 ## 0.2.0 [08/24/24]